shivayyBaj/CareerForge-AI/README.md

 ## 📖 Overview

 **CareerForge AI** is a premium, full-featured career advancement and entrepreneurial launching pad.
-Combining a gorgeous dark gold user interface with a robust FastAPI backend orchestration layer, CareerForge AI helps students and job seekers build industry-grade resumes, practice interviews with voice recognition, sharpen DSA skills with an in-browser code editor, generate professional cover letters, and turn raw startup ideas into investor-ready pitch decks.
+Combining a gorgeous dark gold user interface with a robust FastAPI backend orchestration layer, CareerForge AI helps students and job seekers build industry-grade resumes, practice interviews with a humanized AI interviewer avatar (with lip-sync!), sharpen DSA skills with a real in-browser code runner, generate professional cover letters, and turn raw startup ideas into investor-ready pitch decks.

 ---